 I will also be focusing my attention towards a revamped Erasmus exchange programme.
 One of the most successful and most beloved European programmes, the Erasmus+ has allowed millions of Europeans to study abroad.
 There is however room for improvement.
 Every student should be allowed to take part in Erasmus and accessibility for students in vocational training should be enhanced.

 The Overseas Countries and Territories of the European Union give the EU a global presence that it would otherwise not have.
 Given the EU’s ambition to be a geopolitical force, it should acknowledge this fact and take good care of these strategic outposts.
 For instance, the European Union can provide financial support to OCTs that are struggling with the effects of climate change or nearby refugee crises.
-As an MEP, I will work to make effective aid possible.
+As an MEP, I work towards improved access to EU funding for the OCTs and to include their perspective in our decision making.
 To enhance my capacity to do so, I have sought cooperation with like-minded MEPs.
-Thus, in 2019 Stéphane Bijoux, a French MEP from Reunion, and I launched a dedicated friendship group of members of European Parliament for all Overseas Countries and Territories of the EU.
+Thus, in 2019 Stéphane Bijoux, a French MEP from Réunion, and I launched a dedicated friendship group of members of European Parliament for all Overseas Countries and Territories of the EU.